 LIMITATIONS ON USE

-- No entry to the testing center is permitted within 30 minutes of the posted closing time
+- No entry to the testing center is permitted at the posted closing time

-- Students must finish and submit their test at the posted closing time.
+- Students must finish and submit their test no more than 30 minutes after closing time.

 - Students may only take one test at a time.
-A test must be submitted to SAS staff and checked out, before a student may begin another test.
+A test must be submitted to Testing Center staff and checked out, before a student may begin another test.